-Low Risk Medium Risk High Risk

-Individual clients, with Clients over investment HNI Clients with no known

-clean image, not PEP, of Rs.
-10 Lakhs where sources of Income

-with investment upto Rs. identity and sources of

-10 Lakhs, whose identity wealth are not supported

-and sources of wealth by public documents like

-can be easily identified.
-Income Returns,

-Registered conveyance

-Deeds etc.

-Listed Companies Clients with sudden Clients subsequently

-spurt in volumes or becoming suspicious of

-investment without ML/FT activities

-apparent reasons

-Govt. owned companies, Persons in Single Share Companies

-regulated bodies like business/industry or Or

-banks and PMLA trading activity where Companies with bearer

-regulated intermediaries scope or history of shares

-unlawful

-trading/business activity

-dealings is more.

-Day traders and Where the client profile

-arbitrageurs of the person/s opening

-the account, according to

-the perception of the

-branch is uncertain

-and/or

-doubtful/dubious.

-Clients having regular Clients having occasional Clients having occasional

-relationship or low relationship but with relationship with large

-volumes (e.g. upto 10 moderate volumes (10 - volumes (over 50 lakhs)

-lakhs) 50 lakhs)

-Politically Exposed Persons

-Systems should be there to

-find out whether a person is

-PEP- Take reasonable

-measures to establish source

-of wealth and source of

-funds on ongoing basis.

-Client accounts opened by

-professional intermediaries
+Low Risk Medium Risk High Risk Individual clients, with clean image, not PEP, with investment upto Rs.
+10 Lakhs, whose identity and sources of wealth can be easily identified.
+HNI Clients with no known sources of Income Listed Companies Clients with sudden spurt in volumes or investment without apparent reasons Clients subsequently becoming suspicious of ML/FT activities Govt. owned companies, regulated bodies like banks and PMLA regulated intermediaries Day traders and arbitrageurs Persons in business/industry or trading activity where scope or history of unlawful trading/business activity dealings is more.
+Where the client profile of the person/s opening the account, according to the perception of the branch is uncertain and/or doubtful/dubious .
+Single Share Companies Or Companies with bearer Shares relationship or low Clients having occasional relationship but with moderate volumes (10 - 50 lakhs) Clients having occasional relationship with large volumes (over 50 lakhs) Politically Exposed Persons Systems should be there to find out whether a person is PEP- Take reasonable measures to establish source of wealth and source of funds on ongoing basis.
+Client accounts opened by professional intermediaries